 I’m always on the lookout for new or better experiences in a different world, and I personally really enjoy mechanics similar to zelda.
 I feel the games below cature some of that Zelda Heart.

-I might be a bit biased placing Megaman up top as it's my favorite game out there.
-The terrible intro aside, the game offers very challenging and creative boss fights and just like Zelda.
+I might be a bit biased placing Megaman up top as it’s my favorite game out there.
+The terrible intro aside, the game offers very challenging and creative boss fights and just like Zelda, assuming you can handle these dated graphics and old fashioned controls.

 You are immersed in a world that you have to explore, communicate and revisit while using everything you learn from NPCs to become powerful enough to defeat the final boss.
 This games like Zelda in almost every-way I can think of, including all the defined qualities above.